Project

 Awada Boricha water source spring in Sidama Regional State, Ethiopia.

 The UK is the lead bilateral donor in the water, sanitation and hygiene sector (WaSH) in Ethiopia.
-Through this support, the UK assists the 'Climate Resilience' pillar of the Ethiopian Government’s flagship One WaSH National Programme through the Strengthening Climate Resilience Systems in Water Sanitation Hygiene (SCRS-WaSH) programme.
-As part of SCRS–WaSH, in partnership with Water Aid, NIRAS is delivering expert advice to strengthen climate-resilient delivery systems in drought-affected areas and amplify the impact of financial aid provided to the Ethiopian Government.
+Through this support, the British Government assisted the 'Climate Resilience' pillar of the Ethiopian Government’s flagship One WaSH National Programme through the Strengthening Climate Resilience Systems in Water Sanitation Hygiene Technical Assistance Project (SCRS-WaSH-TAP).
+In partnership with Water Aid, NIRAS delivered expert advice to strengthen climate-resilient delivery systems in drought-affected areas and amplify the impact of financial aid provided to the Ethiopian Government.
+The project concluded in January 2024 with a closing workship to celebrate it's significant successes.

 Ethiopia, a country characterised by its diverse landscapes and extensive highlands, is increasingly vulnerable to the impacts of climate change.
 These impacts manifest as more frequent and severe weather events, such as droughts and floods, which threaten the water security and sanitary conditions of millions of people.
 The current drought, which began in late 2020 has affected more than 13 million people resulting in severe water shortages and disease outbreaks.
 The importance of water, sanitation, and hygiene (WaSH) cannot be overstated given their fundamental role in health, survival, and the overall development of communities.
 Yet, the resilience of WaSH systems to climate-related shocks remains perilously low in many regions of Ethiopia.

-Recognising the urgent need to address these challenges, the UK is working with the Ethiopian Government through a programme called ‘Strengthening Climate Resilience Systems in Water Sanitation Hygiene (SCRS-WaSH)’.
-This initiative is part of a broader commitment to support sustainable development and climate adaptation strategies in vulnerable regions across the globe.
-The project's objective is to enhance the capacity of local systems, ensuring they are robust enough to withstand the increasing unpredictability and severity of climatic conditions.
+Recognising the urgent need to address these challenges, the UK worked with the Ethiopian Government through a programme called ‘Strengthening Climate Resilience Systems in Water Sanitation Hygiene Technical Assistance Project (SCRS-WaSH-TAP)’.
+This initiative was part of a broader commitment to support sustainable development and climate adaptation strategies in vulnerable regions across the globe.
+The project's objective was to enhance the capacity of local systems, ensuring they are robust enough to withstand the increasing unpredictability and severity of climatic conditions.

-SCRS-WaSH not only focuses on the integration of climate-resilient practices into WaSH programmes, the project also seeks to improve immediate access to essential services and lay a foundation for sustainable, long-term environmental and social health.
-This involves a multi-faceted approach, including the development of innovative technologies, strengthening of institutional frameworks, and community engagement.
+SCRS-WaSH not only focused on the integration of climate-resilient practices into WaSH programmes, the project also sought to improve immediate access to essential services and lay a foundation for sustainable, long-term environmental and social health.
+This involved a multi-faceted approach, including the development of innovative technologies, strengthening of institutional frameworks, and community engagement.

 Kassim Abdulahi, villager from Erer Woreda Marko Kebele, Samte, Harari Region